kasturidd/FraudDetection-LLM-Integration/README.md

 1. **Data Loading**

-   The first step of the process involves loading the dataset into the environment and exploring its structure.
-For this project, we have used a public dataset containing transaction records, with labeled fraudulent and non-fraudulent transactions.

-   Purpose:
-   This step is essential to understand the dataset you're working with, allowing you to prepare it for the machine learning pipeline.
-You'll identify key features and check for any potential issues, such as missing or inconsistent data.
+   We begin by loading and exploring the Credit Card Transactions Fraud Detection Dataset(https://www.kaggle.com/datasets/kartik2112/fraud-detection/data) from Kaggle.
+This dataset contains transaction records with labels for fraudulent and non-fraudulent transactions, which we load using pandas.
+This step allows us to understand the data's structure and identify key features

 2. **Data Preprocessing**